MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-find-a-specific-appointment-in-a-recurring-appointment-series.md

 ﻿---
-title: 'How to: Find a Specific Appointment in a Recurring Appointment Series'
+title: 'Find a Specific Appointment in a Recurring Appointment Series'
-TOCTitle: 'How to: Find a Specific Appointment in a Recurring Appointment Series' ms:assetid: 01f55f04-7245-4325-a354-50a6eb270a31 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184586(v=office.15) ms:contentKeyID: 55119812
+TOCTitle: 'Find a Specific Appointment in a Recurring Appointment Series' ms:assetid: 01f55f04-7245-4325-a354-50a6eb270a31 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184586(v=office.15) ms:contentKeyID: 55119812